 Despite his illnesses, he is known to have joined the Merchant Navy after leaving the Army, serving as a cook on board a ship.
 This was listed on his death certificate as his occupation.

-He died on 18th February 1921 at the family home, “Rivoli”, Stratford Road, Shirley.
+He died on 18th February 1921 at “Rivoli”, Stratford Road, Shirley.
 The cause of death was given as hypertrophic cirrhosis of the liver, jaundice and asthenia (abnormal weakness or lack of energy).
 As he was not married and had no children, his pension award ceased on his death.

 He is buried in the churchyard of St James the Great, Shirley and, although his name does not appear on the war memorial in the grounds of the church, it is included on the wooden parish war memorial plaque.

-If you have any further information about the family, please let us know.
+If you have any further information about Private Lively and his family, please let us know.